LeUmbono/MyWallet/README.md

 ### OTP Verification Screen
 The OTP verification screen presents the user with instructions to input the OTP code that has been sent to their designated phone number.
-Upon inputting all six digits, the OTP code entered is validated.
+Upon inputting all six digits (either via the keyboard or through autofill), the OTP code entered is validated.
 If the OTP code is a valid match, the user is automatically taken to the application's home screen.
-Otherwise, an appropriate error message will be shown.
+Otherwise, an appropriate error message will be shown and the OTP entry field is emptied out, allowing the user to re-enter their code.
 The user also has the option of clicking a button on the screen to resend their OTP code to their designated phone number.

 #### OTP Entry
-The entry region for the OTP is defined by an HStack consisting of six separate text fields, each bound to the elements in the string array `otpDigits`.
-These text fields' `.keyboardType` property is set to `.phonePad`, ensuring the keyboard displays the appropriate symbols when inputting an OTP digit.
-In addition, the FocusState variable `otpField` determines the text field to focus on, corresponding to the index of the elements in the `otpDigits` array.
-To prevent direct interaction with the text fields, the `.allowsHitTesting` property was also added to each text field with a value of `false` whenever not in focus, preventing users from tapping on any other text field other than the one they are currently typing on.
+The entry region for the OTP is defined by a ZStack consisting of a hidden text field (bound to `otpCode` and opacity set to 0) and an HStack containing six separate text views, each displaying one character from the string `otpCode`.
+The text field's `.keyboardType` property is set to `.phonePad`, ensuring the keyboard displays the appropriate symbols when inputting the OTP code.
+To prevent direct interaction with the text field, the `.allowsHitTesting` property was also added with a value of `false` whenever not in focus, preventing users from tapping on the text field to interact with it.

-Upon entering the OTP verification screen, `otpField` is automatically set to 0 (corresponding to the leftmost text field) via the `.onAppear` property of the HStack.
-Inputting a digit immediately moves the focus to the next text field by incrementing `otpField` (if applicable).
-Similarly, deleting a digit immediately moves the focus to the previous text field by decrementing `otpField`, and works even when the user is in the middle of typing something.
-This was done by defining custom behavior for the Delete key in the `.onKeyPress` property.
+Upon entering the OTP verification screen, `otpField` is automatically set to true via the `.onAppear` property of the text field, bringing up the keyboard for entry.
+Inputting a digit immediately moves the focus to the next text view.
+Similarly, deleting a digit immediately moves the focus to the previous text view.

 ### Home Screen
 The home screen is currently empty and will be implemented in subsequent